- Prayer and Worship

 - Beliefs and Teachings

 - Catholic Giving

 Most Reverend Michael F. Burbidge, Bishop of Arlington

-Most Reverend John Michael Botean, Bishop of Eparchy of St. George in Canton for the Romanians
+Most Reverend John Michael Botean, Bishop of the Eparchy of St. George in Canton for the Romanians

 Most Reverend Daniel F. Flores, Bishop of Brownsville

 Most Reverend Daniel E. Garcia, Bishop of Monterey

 Most Reverend Gregory J. Hartmayer, OFM Conv., Archbishop of Atlanta

 Most Reverend Joel M. Konzen, Auxiliary Bishop and Apostolic Administrator of Atlanta

 Most Reverend John J. McIntyre, Auxiliary Bishop of Philadelpia